wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 <center><img alt="Station metadata viewer"
          src="../../assets/img/synop2bufr-trash.png" width="600"></center>

-You can also delete the files used in the final exercise as this will no longer be required.
+You can also delete the file used in the final exercise as this will no longer be required.

 ## Conclusion